Andree Welge

-Andree Welge (born 6 May 1972) is a German professional darts player who competed in events of the World Darts Federation (WDF).
+Andree Welge (born 6 May 1972) is a German professional darts player who competes in Professional Darts Corporation (PDC) events.

 Career

 Welge made his World Championship debut in the 2002 BDO World Darts Championship where he lost in the first round 3–2 to Eric Clarys.
 He made his PDC debut in the 2006 PDC World Darts Championship, where he was defeated 3–0 by Alan Warriner-Little in the first round.
 Four years later, he qualified for the 2010 PDC World Darts Championship, but was beaten 3–0 by Mark Dudbridge in the first round.
 In the 2011 PDC World Darts Championship he was close to beating Colin Lloyd in the first round, having three matchdarts, but ultimately lost 3–2.

 In June 2012, he earned a place in the European Tour Event 2 in Berlin by defeating Andreas Krockel and Matheus Ziolkowski in the Home Nation Qualifier.
 Welge played Paul Nicholson in the first round and lost 3–6.
 He again came through the Home Nation Qualifier to reach the fourth European Tour Event and played Mark Webster in the first round in Stuttgart, Germany.
 There he beat the former world champion 6–4, despite Webster hitting a nine-dart finish in the opening leg and leading 4–2.
 Welge continued his run with a 6–4 win over Brendan Dolan in round two, to set up a last 16 encounter with Raymond van Barneveld, which he lost 2–6.
 In a copy of this, two weeks later at the European Championship he beat Webster 6–4 in the first round and once again faced Dolan in round two.
 However, this time he was beaten 5–10.

 Welge won the Bild Superdarter, the biggest darts event ever held in Germany with thousands of players competing in best of three leg matches.
 He beat Tomas Seyler in the final to win the €100,000 first prize and his place in the 2013 World Championship.
 Welge played Leung Chen Nam of Hong Kong in the preliminary round and lost 1–4 as he hit just 10% of his doubles, with an average of 76.70.